E-VAds: An E-commerce Short Videos Understanding Benchmark for MLLMs: Experiment

 \subsection{Results and Obervations}

-To improve readability within the page limit, we defer details of the experimental setup, training hyperparameters, and baselines to Appendix~\ref{app:exp}.
 We comprehensively evaluate model performance on E-VAds using the strictness metrics defined in Section~\ref{sec:RL} and Qwen3-Coder-Plus as the judge, with results summarized in Table~\ref{tab:compare}.
 We draw the following observations.
 And we give a case on Appendix.~\ref{app:case_study}.

 \textbf{(a) E-VAds-R1 delivers the strongest improvement among open models by explicitly training reasoning.} E-VAds-R1 (8B) substantially improves over its base model, Qwen3-VL-8B, raising the \textbf{ALL} score from 0.153 to 0.320 under S, which is a \textbf{109.2\%} relative gain.
 The largest gain is on RC, where E-VAds-R1 reaches 0.279 (S), about 16$\times$ higher than the base model (0.017), and higher than GPT~5.2 (0.105) and Gemini3-Flash (0.222).
 This suggests that our RL training, which supervises the reasoning process, markedly improves commercial judgment.